oracle-quickstart/oci-kubernetes-monitoring/README.md

 # OCI Kubernetes Monitoring Solution

-OCI Kubernetes Monitoring Solution is a turn-key Kubernetes monitoring and management package based on OCI Logging Analytics cloud service, OCI Monitoring, OCI Management Agent and Fluentd.
+OCI Kubernetes Monitoring Solution is a turn-key Kubernetes monitoring and management package based on OCI Log Analytics cloud service, OCI Monitoring, OCI Management Agent and Fluentd.

 It enables DevOps, Cloud Admins, Developers, and Sysadmins to